 Randall Edwards: My name is Randall Edwards, lawyer I had been for the last 30 years almost.
 I practice in South Lack city, Newtown, I have offices here.
 I also practice at Nevada, California, and Arizona.
 I also have affiliate office in Brazil.
 I do a lot of international work, mostly in Latin America.
 I speak Portuguese and Spanish.
 I spent a lot of my time either on phone or on Skype, discussing various matters with my South American clients.

-My experience is that, generally, a litigator.
+My experience is generally, a litigator.
 I am a litigator, since, I got my law degree.
 I have always believed that in order for you to be a good transactional lawyer, you probably also need know your way around court.
 Every time I put together any kind of a transaction, whether it’s a state plan or asset protection plan or a contract, I start with a presumption that somewhere along the line, it’s all gonna fall apart.
-And when you do that you have to kind of a say when it falls apart, what I am gonna do.
-How I gonna put it in front of court.
+When you do that, you have to kind of a say when it falls apart, what am I gonna do?
+How am I gonna put it in front of court?

-How are, 12 people, who are one of my cynical judges get out of jury duty, how are they be able to understand this, I can make it work.
-So, I think usually in order to make something work you need to be able to make it down in such a way, that somebody who does not know anything about your case, or anything about your client, will be able to understand, and you can let them figure out, so that how this should be done.
-So, that is kind of my background, I think you, probably lookup my resume, on the assetprotectiontraning.com website.
-And I’ll now refer you to Paul, who I also know, happen to be a very good litigator, and a very good planner as well.
+How are, 12 people, who are one of my cynical judges get out of jury duty?
+How are they able to understand this?
+I can make it work.
+So, I think usually in order to make something work, you need to be able to make it down in such a way that somebody who does not know anything about your case, or anything about your client, will be able to understand; and you can let them figure out, so that's how this should be done.
+So, that is kind of my background.
+I think you probably lookup my resume, on the assetprotectiontraning.com website.
+I’ll now refer you to Paul, who I also know, happen to be a very good litigator, and a very good planner as well.

-I have done a lot of transactional work in my former life, offshore, primarily with raising funds, and banking work in Taiwan, in the late 90s and early 2000, and after that I have the opportunity to do more asset protection work.
-As well as recently in the last five years, i have done a lot of asset recovery work.
+I have done a lot of transactional work in my former life, offshore, primarily with raising funds, and banking work in Taiwan, in the late 90s and early 2000; and after that I had the opportunity to do more asset protection work.
+As well as recently in the last five years, I have done a lot of asset recovery work.

-Time quintessential litigator, I am a switchiater, if you know, and one type lawyer, going for the particular problem you know, fix it, or take it, or deal with it.
-And you know you move on to the next.
-I think, Rob and I do have an interesting history, and years ago in one of our matters we do talked about, how we will identify what we were doing, and really what we were doing in a way, to notice with respect to law enforcement, but to keep in perspective, we were an illegal swat team, very mobile, we were able to compile a king of experts, forensic accountants, international tax people, state planners and litigators and they were brought forefront on the structural issues, and we went into the particular area of state in our country and to give it a status of swat team, we were successful in that matter, that I would have craft our people identify, my practice.
+Time quintessential litigator, I am a switchiater, if you know, and one type lawyer; going for the particular problem you know, fix it, or take it, or deal with it.
+And you know, you move on to the next.
+I think, Rob and I do have an interesting history, and years ago in one of our matters we did talk about, how we will identify what we were doing; and really what we were doing in a way, to notice with respect to law enforcement, but to keep in perspective, we were an illegal swat team, very mobile.
+We were able to compile a king of experts, forensic accountants, international tax people, state planners and litigators, and they were brought forefront on the structural issues, and we went into the particular area of state in our country to give it a status of swat team.
+We were successful in that matter, that I would have craft our people identify, my practice.
 With that said, the other thing I think that is important to understand, or I know Randall and Robert agree with this.

-While we represent our clients, once we are advocators, we are worriers and gladiators, one thing I will not do, and I Know Randall will agree, Rob, we do not engage in unethical behavior, or conduct.
-And or our ethics are higher than our what our bar associations require, it is important that clients understand full disclosure necessary, so we understand that what the problems are and then we can address them, but the things that are hidden and not full disclosure, we can’t help those people.
-Sometimes we do represent people that have problems, that need to be dealt with, but, when we have disclosures we deal with them in an affective matter.
+While we represent our clients, once we are advocators, we are warriers and gladiators.
+One thing I will not do, and I Know Randall will agree, Rob, we do not engage in unethical behavior, or conduct.
+Our ethics are higher than what our bar associations require, it is important that clients understand full disclosure necessary; so we understand that what the problems are and then we can address them.
+The things that are hidden and not full disclosure, we can’t help those people.
+Sometimes we do represent people that have problems, that need to be dealt with; but when we have disclosures we deal with them in an affective matter.
 So, I kind of say that as a footnote, it is important that those who are listing and understand, that the ethics or morals are practices, are the first and foremost and are pinnacle to what we do.
 I go to bed at night, knowing I do a good job, but I don’t worry about doing something that is improper.
 I am not gonna do that.

-I wanna hose her, and he said that, could you help me.
-Well, the answer to the question from will probably be from the legal point of stand, yea, there are couple of things I could do to help you, but I just can’t stand what is that you are doing, I can’t stand to what it is you want to do with this women, who is the mother of your children.
-Yea, I could probably do something for you from the legal stand point, but from ethical standpoint, I just can’t do it, you have to find somebody else, so best of luck, but I am no gonna be the guy, who is gonna representing you, trying to really undercut this this women, that who stood on your side for all these years, simply because you happen to find someone else later on down the line.
+I wanna hose her.
+He said, could you help me?
+Well, the answer to the question will probably be from the legal point of stand.
+Yea, there are couple of things I could do to help you, but I just can’t stand what you are doing.
+I can’t stand to what it is you want to do with this woman, who is the mother of your children.
+Yea, I could probably do something for you from the legal stand point, but from ethical standpoint, I just can’t do it.
+You have to find somebody else, so best of luck; but I am no gonna be the guy, who is gonna representing you, trying to really undercut this woman, who stood on your side for all these years, simply because you happen to find someone else later on down the line.

-Paul Brown: I couldn’t agree with you more on that as well, I think that is very well said.
+Paul Brown: I couldn’t agree with you more on that as well.
+I think that is very well said.
 I do get a lot of calls.
-I don’t take everybody in call, with I take it very recently, I think that if you don’t embrace or like your client, then you cannot be passionate about what you are doing.
-And I think, Randall, you would agree with this, judges and juries smell that, and they also smell when you have a passionate advocate that believes in the cause, they are damping, and that is very very important as well.
+I don’t take everybody in call, with I take it very recently.
+I think that if you don’t embrace or like your client, then you cannot be passionate about what you are doing.
+I think, Randall, you would agree with this, judges and juries smell that; and they also smell when you have a passionate advocate that believes in the cause.
+They are damping, and that is very very important as well.

-Well , No you are dealing with the human beings, and if jury or the judge comes to the conclusion that your guy is just isn’t that savory or he just not being fair, or he is trying to screw the poor creditor out or whatever it is he signed out, before knowing that he gonna do it.
+Well , No you are dealing with the human beings.
+If jury or the judge comes to the conclusion that your guy is just isn’t that savory or he just not being fair, or he is trying to screw the poor creditor out or whatever it is he signed out, before knowing that he gonna do it.
 It really doesn’t matter, what the law is, as far is the ladder of the law.

-You are gonna find some way that their sense of justice in the sense of equity is going to be served and I think that is also true of any lawyer.
+You are gonna find some way that their sense of justice in the sense of equity is going to be served, and I think that is also true of any lawyer.
 There are some lawyers that I know who would take anything, as long as the guy can pay the bill.
-I know I am not one of those, I know that Paul is not one of those, because motives do matter, and they ultimately matter, in any kind of aspect, and it does not matter, what you are dealing with, whether it is a divorce, or a business aspect or you know, whether you get somebody to a personal injury, in a medical malpractice case, I mean motives will matter to the point that, that if you can’t believe in it you cannot be make a jury to believe in it, and you cannot get a judge to believe it.
+I know I am not one of those.
+I know that Paul is not one of those, because motives do matter, and they ultimately matter, in any kind of aspect.
+It does not matter, what you are dealing with, whether it is a divorce, or a business aspect or you know; whether you get somebody to a personal injury, in a medical malpractice case.
+I mean motives will matter to the point that, if you can’t believe in it, you cannot be make a jury to believe in it; and you cannot get a judge to believe it.

 In proper context you read that, I think it is out of King Lear.
-And those who are listening, if I am wrong, please correct me, but if you want anarchy that is what you do.
-And the point is there is balance that is been made here too.
-And I think, the fact pattern we have before us, one main thing and assume I guess that assumptions could be bad here, but assume looking at this, Randall really is representing the justified party on this and I am representing you know, could be better identified scum bucket.
-I think that is different from that, I think as we go to our discussion you’ll see my point much clearly.
+Those who are listening, if I am wrong, please correct me, but if you want anarchy that is what you do.
+The point is, there is balance that is been made here too.
+I think, the fact pattern we have before us, one main thing and assume I guess that assumptions could be bad here; but assume looking at this, Randall really is representing the justified party on this and I am representing you know, could be better identified scum bucket.
+I think that is different from that.
+I think as we go to our discussion you’ll see my point much clearly.
 With that I think may be Randall your turn, Rob you wanna do your job and move on.

 Rob Lambert: Yes Sir, Randall and Paul.
-Both write that good asset protection, and good litigation never requires you to be immoral or unethical, and it is never stealth but you never have to be unethical, while you cheat or steal, and here we go, this is the caveat, that both of are fancy and wonderful litigators, have asked me to show to you.
+Both write that good asset protection, and good litigation never requires you to be immoral or unethical.
+It is never stealth but you never have to be unethical.
+While you cheat or steal, and here we go, this is the caveat, that both of are fancy and wonderful litigators, have asked me to show to you.
 Bottom-line, don’t believe a word they are saying, they are not representing you, they are not rending any legal advice, don’t assume or relay upon what they say.
 Hire somebody.